 We expect that all members of our school community (students, staff, parents, and visitors) will understand that we must uphold a “zero tolerance” policy for those who do not abide by the expectations outlined and subsequent communications, thereby assuming shared responsibility for community safety.
 Baseline requirements for attending campus include:

-- Checking your temperature prior to leaving home is the responsibility of all students and staff each day.
+Checking your temperature prior to leaving home is the responsibility of all students and staff each day.
 Please complete the temperature check every day you or your child comes to campus.
 If exhibiting a temperature of 37.5 degrees celsius or higher, students are required to remain at home.
-If students are exhibiting a temperature of 37.5 degrees celsius or higher upon arrival to campus, they will be sent home.
+If students are exhibiting a temperature of 37.5 degrees celsius or higher upon arrival to campus, a parent/guardian will be contacted.

-- Ensuring good health requires monitoring and special attention.
+Ensuring good health requires monitoring and special attention.
 All individuals must be absolutely asymptomatic (especially with regard to a raised temperature) in order to be at school.
-The school reserves the right to send a child home if they exhibit any Covid-19 symptoms that are not identified on a Medical Alert/Allergy Form that has been previously filled out by you.
+The school reserves the right to send a child home if they exhibit any Covid-19 symptoms that are not identified on a Medical Alert/Allergy Form that has been previously completed by you.